TedSpikes/hugo-one/content/_index.md

 ---
-title: aaaaaaahhh!
 type: homepage
 ---

 # Hello!

 My name is Ted, and you've found my little home on the internet.
-Please, come on in.
-You can take your shoes off, the slippers are over there.

-Nothing is more permanent than a temporary solution, as the saying goes.
-Still, this website is _temporarily_ under construction.
+There isn't much here, yet, but someday maybe there will be.
+[Drop a line](mailto:contact@tedspikes.com) if you've got something for me.